Skip to content

 };

-Mark predicates as safetyRated: true only when they actually traverse a safety-rated channel.
-Misclaiming attestation is a control failure auditors will catch — and it's the policy clause that gates "is this robot allowed to move at all."
+Mark a predicate safetyRated: true only when it actually traverses a safety-rated channel.
+Misclaiming attestation is a control failure an auditor will catch — and it is the clause that gates "is this robot allowed to move at all."

 • No offline classifier fallback.
-The Python SDK has a rule-based classifier for offline / edge-disconnected use.
-Your C++ mediator has to fail closed if the cloud is unreachable.
+The mediator must fail closed (actuate the safe-default) if the cloud is unreachable.

 • No type-checked schema.
-You author the JSON shape by hand.
-The schema lives in packages/contracts/src/physical-ai.ts treat it as the spec until the C++ SDK packages it.
+You author the JSON by hand; the schema lives in packages/contracts/src/physical-ai.ts — treat it as the spec.

 Appendix — libcurl POST helper#